 - Attend a student-teaching orientation meeting and review the Student-Teaching Handbook.

-- Determine which Praxis II content test you need to take, register and meet the State of Iowa passing requirements.
+- Determine which Praxis II content test and PLT test you need to take.

-- Attend a student-teaching seminar to learn about the background check and fingerprinting required for licensure.
+- Attend student-teaching seminars to learn about the background check and fingerprinting required for licensure.

 - Complete the Application for Licensure.